 How do I add PDF Files and MS Word documents to a post or page?

-Please check out this blog post from the Help & Support blog.
+Please check out this post from the Help & Support blog.

-How do I make my front page a static page rather than a blog?
+How do I make my front page display a static page rather than my most recent posts?

 This process takes a little time, but enables you to turn your blog into a website.